MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/DockerClassroom/README.md

 #### Begineer Linux

-Docker container in not the same as a Docker image.
-A Docker image is a template from which many Docker containers can be constructed.
+Docker container != Docker image.
+A Docker image is a template for container construction.

 Docker containers can be used in different ways:
 * to execute a single task
-* to intecract with
+* to interact with
 * to create a long running job

 Linux containers run on Linux hosts and Windows containers run on Windows hosts.

-Example of a Dockerfile:
+Example Dockerfile:
 ```
 FROM nginx:latest  # specify base image

 COPY index.html /usr/share/nginx/html # transfer file from where the Dockerfile is located into the image
 COPY linux.png /usr/share/nginx/html

-EXPOSE 80 443 # document which port should be published with -p
+EXPOSE 80 443  # document ports to be published with -p

 CMD ["nginx", "-g", "daemon off;"]  # specify command and arguments for a command that will be run after the container is started
 ```

 If you want to make changes to the files in the container, you don't have to stop it.
 You can use bind mount.